Epic Mexico to Costa Rica

 Day 32

-San JoseToday your Central American adventure comes to an end, there are no activities planned.
-As there's a lot to see and do in and around San Jose, we recommend staying on for a few days to make the most of the city.
-If you'd like to extend your visit and need further accommodation, our reservations team would be happy to assist (subject to availability).
-There are some great day tours you can take outside of the city, such as or Irazu Volcano.
+San JoseToday your Central American adventure comes to an end, and there are no activities planned.
+As there's a lot to see and do in and around San Jose, it’s recommended you stay here for a few days to make the most of the city.
+If you'd like to extend your visit, just speak to your booking agent ahead of time.

 OR Call Us For a Free Quote 1-800-935-2620